 No reputable credit counseling or debt management company would encourage you to intentionally stop making payments on accounts to leverage a payment plan if you have the financial resources to make the payments.

-Many people do not realize that when a debt management service is making payments on their behalf, missed or late payments made by the company are still your responsibility, even if you were not aware the payments were not made on time.
+Many people do not realize that when a debt management service is making payments on their behalf, making sure the payments made by that company are on time is still their responsibility.
+Any late or missed payments will be reflected in their credit report, even if they were not aware the payments were not made on time.

 Asking for help is the first step in regaining control of your personal finances.
 Just be cautious about the help that is offered.
 If you are asked for payment up front, are told to stop paying all of your debts, or the service does not include budget counseling and personal finance education, consider going to someone else.